ASingleCabbage/FaceRecognitionTrigger/README.md

 # Creating Your own Reference Encodings
 You can use encode_faces.py to encoded your own reference faces.
 The encoding step is pretty time consuming (a minute per photo). filter_encodings.py and merge_encodings.py are one-time scripts I created to merge and filter previously genereated encodings file.

+# recognize_asians.py
+During the project, I discovered that face_recognition is hilariously bad with asians with the default tolerance values.
+It consistently cannot tell Asians apart (with reference faces of myself, Jared, and Thomas, who are all Asians).
+With this in mind, I made a seperate program recognize_asians.py, witch uses encoding_asians for reference faces, to recognize asians.
+It works surprisingly well, with almost none observed false positive and true negatives.